xJade00/RandomUtilities/README.md

 These are designed into modules that you can use individually.
 Everything depends on the core module but it will work on it's own.
 Everything module is kept up to date with each other, meaning that if one module updates they all do.
 Check the patch notes to see if anything special about your specific module changed.

+# IMPORTANT NOTE FOR DOWNLOADING.

+Version 1.0.0 was compiled with the jar name containing the (intended) scala version.
+Use 1.0.1 onward to ignore this.

 ### All current modules:

 | Name                      | Description                                                                                       | Status                                           | Language |